 10 Most Affordable New Cars

-Paying a fair price is always important, but if you really want to get the cheapest new car you have to look beyond purchase price.
+While it's important to get a fair deal on a new car, if you really want to get the least expensive new car you have to look beyond purchase price.
 Our 5-Year Cost to Own figures combine depreciation with fuel, financing and insurance costs to help you make a more informed decision when choosing an affordable new car.

-At a starting price of less than $13,000 including destination charges, the basic Versa S still comes with air conditioning and a 4-speaker audio system with Bluetooth connectivity.
+At a starting price of just over $13,000 including destination charges, the basic Versa S still comes with air conditioning, touch-screen interface, and a 4-speaker audio system with Bluetooth connectivity.
 It also offers low cost of ownership, excellent fuel economy, and a surprisingly spacious rear seat.
-Even when you load it up you'll have trouble breaking the $18,000 mark.
+Even when you load it up you'll have trouble breaking the $19,000 mark.
 Read more

-With only 98 horsepower on tap, the 2018 Chevrolet Spark minicar isn’t quick, but it’s fairly peppy especially when compared to other sub-100-horsepower cars.
-The Spark’s relatively long wheelbase contributes to its stability and smooth ride, as well as nimble handling.
-Younger buyers will appreciate the high tech, while mom and dad will like the Spark’s safety features.
+The 2019 Chevrolet Spark's 98 horsepower won't set any speed records, but this minicar is fairly peppy especially when compared to other sub-100-horsepower cars.
+The Spark has a relatively long wheelbase, which contributes to its stability and smooth ride, as well as nimble handling.
+Younger buyers will appreciate the high tech and updated styling, while mom and dad will like the Spark’s advanced safety features.
 Read more

 The Honda Fit can be an ideal car for a college student who is just starting off, an empty-nester looking to downsize, or anyone who wants an inexpensive new car with all of today's connectivity.
 For 2019, the Fit also comes standard with the Honda Sensing suite of advanced safety technologies.
 This subcompact Honda offers excellent front- and rear-seat room, combined with great cargo utility and a fun-to-drive character.
 Read more